Treat yourself and your family by making a batch of these delicious, easy, moist and tender, kid-friendly Whole Wheat Pumpkin Chocolate Chip Muffins.

 Defrost overnight in the refrigerator and warm slightly in a low-temperature oven.
 For more information on storing quick breads and muffins, check out this post from TheKitchn.

-If you're a lover of baked pumpkin goods you should try this pumpkin bread recipe.
-It's one of my favourite pumpkin recipes.
-The bread is made with walnuts but you can use chocolate chips for another recipe your kids will love.
+If you love baked pumpkin treats, give this pumpkin bread recipe a try.
+It's one of my favorites.
+The bread is made with walnuts but you can use chocolate chips for a recipe your kids will love.

 More Squash Recipes